 2939 Q Street

-Built in 1921, 2939 Q Street was a part of a cluster of buildings that served the surrounding neighborhoods, as well as workers coming and going from the nearby stockyards and packinghouses.
+Built in 1921, 2939 Q St. was part of a cluster of buildings that served the surrounding neighborhoods, as well as workers coming and going from the nearby stockyards and packinghouses.
 Initially, home to the Southside cigar store in 1921, subsequent tenants at the location included Geo Fries soft drink in 1932, and the Nicholas Knihal barber shop in 1933.
 In 1934, Stanley Zager opened a bar, one of many drinking establishments in the area that catered to the multitude of laborers pouring out of the stockyards and packinghouses each evening.
 In 1939, the space was briefly filled by a cigarette store before Zager opened a beverage shop in 1940.
-In the post-WWII era, the lot sat vacant until 1968, when the Greater Omaha Community Action Committee took over the building.
-The GOCAC, which was established as a part of the Economic Opportunity Act of 1964, the centerpiece of President Lyndon Johnson’s War on Poverty, helped people in poverty by giving young people jobs and activities to do during the summer.
-By 1977, though, as the stockyards went into steep decline, 2939 Q Street sat vacant.
-Because the stockyards were such a big part of the area’s economy their decline caused many of the stores, restaurants, and bars on Q Street to close.
-Today, a small Mexican-American Church occupies the space and ministers to the growing Latino community in the area.
+In the post-WWII era, the lot sat vacant until 1968, when the Greater Omaha Community Action took over the building.
+The GOCA, which was established as a part of the Economic Opportunity Act of 1964, the centerpiece of President Lyndon Johnson’s War on Poverty, helped people in poverty by giving young people jobs and activities to do during the summer.
+By 1977, though, as the stockyards went into steep decline, 2939 Q St. sat vacant.
+Because the stockyards were such a big part of the area’s economy, their decline caused many of the stores, restaurants, and bars on Q Street to close.
+In 2018, a small Mexican-American Church occupies the space and ministers to the growing Latino community in the area.

 In 1968, a local anti-poverty agency called The Greater Omaha Community Action (GOCA) marked the opening of the new South Omaha office.
 Head of the South Branch, Regina Pflaum, and board members, Robert Murphy, Sam Harris, and Mary Miles started the GOCA program in the Saint Mary’s area.
 GOCA sent out advertising groups to South Omaha to publicize its war on poverty.
-Meetings were held at 2931 Q Street to nominate candidates for GOCA council positions and to discuss neighborhood conditions.
-Under its $313,000 program GOCA employed 385 youths to give them activities and jobs over the summer.
+Meetings were held at 2931 Q St. to nominate candidates for GOCA council positions and to discuss neighborhood conditions.
+Under its $313,000 program, GOCA employed 385 youths to give them activities and jobs over the summer.
 The GOCA board voted in May of 1968 to begin its own $801,510 neighborhood Youth Corps program.
 This committee was important to the neighborhood because it gave people jobs and got them involved in the community.

 Photo Courtesy of the Omaha World-Herald.